oxylabs/how-to-bypass-amazon-captcha/README.md

 ## Setting up a simple scraper

-This scraper will likely encounter a CAPTCHA at some point.
+This scraper will likely encounter a CAPTCHA.

 ```python
 import requests